 The key changes to which Dr. Charyk objected would have certified CIA independence of NRO authority and would also have diluted that authority substantially by altering the funding provisions.
 Charyk insisted that the NRO had to have the authority to budget for and administer funds of the entire reconnaissance program, using CIA as its executive agent in specified projects.
 He was equally insistent that funds should be made available to CIA from an Air Forcefunded allocation on a project basis, rather than an Agency basis.
 He objected also to changes which would have reduced the authority of the NRO in matters involving engineering analysis.

-Apparently concluding that there was no immediate hope of securing Charyk's agreement to a major revision of the NRO charter and no way of inducing DOD to accept it without Charyk's approval, the CIA took another tack.
+39 and no way of inducing DOD to accept it without Charyk's approval, the CIA took another tack.
 In mid-November McCone submitted for McNamara's signature a letter to the Director of the Budget recommending the direct release to CIA of all funds required for the conduct of covert satellite projects.
 Stung anew, Dr. Charyk impatiently told Gilpatric that "if the NRO is to function it must be responsible for continuous monitoring of financial and technical program status, must control the release of funds to programs and must be able to reallocate between NRP programs."
 (Charyk also concluded that Scoville had originated the proposal; in actuality, it was composed and submitted without Scoville's knowledge.)